serge-sans-paille/pythran-stories/content/2016-12-10-pythran-typing.rst

 Pythran uses a trick to make both world meet: *ad-hoc polymorphism*, as supported in C++ through ``template`` meta programing.
-Upon a template instantiation, there's no type name verification, only a check that given methods and attributes make sens in current context.
+Upon a template instantiation, there's no type name verification, only a check that given methods and attributes make sense in current context.
 And that's exactly what we need to get closer to Python typing!

 This all is very nice, except in case of bad typing.
 Consider this trivial